kiransaji/Ecommerce-Recommendation-System/README.md

 Set up the OpenAI API key:
 - Create a .env file in the project root directory.
-- Add your OpenAI API key to the .env file in the following format:
+- Add your Hugging Face API key to the .env file in the following format:
 ```
-HUGGINGFACE_API_KEY=your-api-key
+HUGGINGFACEHUB_API_TOKEN=your-api-key
 ```

 ## Usage